 - 1 teaspoon olive oil

 - 8 cups arugula, loosely packed

 - Preheat your oven to 425 degrees.
 Line a baking sheet with parchment paper.

-- Toss the beets and onions (separately to prevent the beets from discolouring the onions) with the olive oil.
+- Toss the beets and onions (separately to prevent the beets from discoloring the onions) with the olive oil.
 Place the beets on the prepared baking sheet and roast them in the oven for 20 minutes.
 Add the onions to the baking sheet and roast for an additional 20-30 minutes, or until both the beets and onions are soft.1 lb baby beets, ½ lb onions, 1 teaspoon olive oil

 - While the beets and onions are roasting, prepare the dressing and the goat cheese balls.
-In a medium sized bowl whisk the maple syrup with the balsamic vinegar.
+In a medium-sized bowl whisk the maple syrup with the balsamic vinegar.
 When the beets come out of the oven immediately put them in the bowl and toss to coat.2 tablespoons maple syrup, 2 tablespoons balsamic vinegar

 - To assemble this roasted beet salad, arrange the arugula on a large platter or in individual bowls.
 Scatter the onions over top and top with the maple roasted beets.
-Pour the remaining dressing over top and serve immediately.
+Pour the remaining dressing over top and serve immediately.8 cups arugula